saskia-rr/Evaluating-Constitutions/README.md

 # Evaluating-Constitutions
-Code for **Evaluating the role of `Constitutions' for learning from AI feedbacks** , presented at NeurIPS 2024 in the workshop on [Language Gamification](https://language-gamification.github.io//).
+Code for **Evaluating the role of `Constitutions' for learning from AI feedback** , presented at NeurIPS 2024 in the workshop on [Language Gamification](https://language-gamification.github.io//).

 ![dialogue generation with in-context learning from AI feedback](llm_comms_diagram.jpg)